-Lead scoring is a methodology where you assign scores based on your lead behaviour, demographics, organization, and various other factors.
+Lead scoring is a methodology where you assign scores based on your lead behavior, demographics like city, organization, agency and various other factors.
 It is not just about assigning any score.
-Rather, you assign value points to actions that matter.
+Rather, you assign past value points to actions that matter.
 It also varies according to the type of leads.

 The whole point here is: It is about assigning higher values to actions that indicate the movement of leads down the marketing-sales funnel.Lead Scoring is not about assigning any random value or generalizing the value across all leads.
 Click To Tweet

 Again, it depends on the type of leads that are taking the action.
 For instance, you have two or three leads – one has downloaded a resource, filled up a lead magnet form, visited your product pages few times, and has asked you questions related to your product via chat.

 The other lead has signed up for your webinar, skimmed through one of your recent blog posts, and just browsed through your basic homepage once.
 In both cases, the leads have spent time on your product or services, but look, the former lead’s actions are of much higher fit and value.

 When this lead is contacted by your sales representative, you can expect a genuine response and conversion as well (of course if your sales teams are handling the leads properly!).

 Is Sales-Marketing Alignment Essential for Lead Scoring best practices to Work?

 Yes.
 It is very important that your someone, either sales and marketing teams collaborate and communicate.
 Previously I had written on the importance of marketing-sales alignment before implementing a marketing automation tool.
 But honestly, it is not just before but ALWAYS.